 The second in a two-course series, Writing as Critical Inquiry introduces students to advanced reading, writing, and critical thinking skills with an explicit emphasis on developing complex and nuanced skills of inquiry.
-For each section's specific theme, see your academic advisor or refer to the Writing as Critical Inquiry Course Section Descriptions on the LS Writing Program webpage.)
 The course also introduces more indepth research skills necessary for academic work and writing beyond academic contexts.
 After having learned in Writing as Exploration how to present and interpret or otherwise respond to different types of subject material-for example, personal experiences, written and visual texts, objects, public events and/or social phenomena-students in Writing as Critical Inquiry learn more complex methods for engaging these skills through individualized, research-based writing.
-Writing as Critical Inquiry courses are themed-most sections devote the semester to a specific realm of inquiry around an interdisciplinary topic.
+Writing as Critical Inquiry courses are themed -most sections devote the semester to a specific realm of inquiry around an interdisciplinary topic.
 Each course engages global issues and perspectives through its theme and, by extension, its reading and writing assignments.